aeneasr/aeneasr/README.md

 I author and maintain popular open source projects which are primarily written in Go or React.
 I care deeply about education, climate change, data privacy and ownership which is why I have

-- co-founded Serlo Education e.V. in 2009/2010, a German non-profit NGO which operate the open education platform www.serlo.org and brings educational resources (math, physics, chemistry, German, ...) without advertising and free of charge to millions of users per month;
+- co-founded Serlo Education e.V. in 2009/2010, a German non-profit NGO which operate the open education platform www.serlo.org and brings educational resources (math, physics, chemistry, German, ...) without advertising and free of charge to millions of users per month.
+We received the Federal Cross of Merit by the German President Frank Walter-Steinmeier in 2019 for Serlo;
 - founded the [ORY open source organization](https://github.com/ory) in 2016 which provides popular developer tools in the area of user management, access control, policy management, user privacy, cloud automation, and cloud security.

 Currently I work full-time at ORY where my responsibility is writing the ORY software stack.
 I also enjoy landscape photography which you can find at [__aeneas](https://www.instagram.com/__aeneas/).
+You may also find me on [LinkedIn](https://www.linkedin.com/in/aeneasr/) from time to time.

 ## Projects